+AMBIENT
-AMBIENT: Ambient noise refers to the reflections

-and reverberations of the original sound source,
+Ambient noise refers to the reflections and reverberations of the original sound source, or other sound sources in the acoustic space.

+AMPLITUDE
-AMPLITUDE: Amplitude refers to the acoustic

-energy or intensity of a sound, related to a
+Amplitude refers to the acoustic energy or intensity of a sound, related to a sound's power.

-ABSORB: The absorption of sound occurs when

-sound energy is attenuated (lessened, reduc-

-ed) when it passes through a medium or strikes a

-surface.
-Physically, this is usually the conversion

-of sound into heat, i.e. sound molecules lose en-

-ergy upon striking the material's atoms, which

-become agitated (warm), and so absorption is

-literally the changing of sound energy to heat.
+ABSORB

+The absorption of sound occurs when sound energy is attenuated (lessened, reduced) when it passes through a medium or strikes a surface.
+Physically, this is usually the conversion of sound into heat, i.e. sound molecules lose energy upon striking the material's atoms, which become agitated (warm), and so absorption is literally the changing of sound energy to heat.

+ARTIFACT
-ARTIFACT: Any noise added to the original sig-

-nal from a sound source.
+Any noise added to the original signal from a sound source.